kehantan/labbook/docs/assays/plaque.rst

     * Swirl the bottle and check if there are unmelted agarose or solid chunks of agarose in the bottle.
     * BEWARE!
 Handle melted agarose with care, use mittens if necessary, extremely hot!

 #.
 In a 15 ml centrifuge tube, add 2 mL of melted agarose into 8 mL of 2% DMEM to make a 10 mL agarose overlay at a 2:8 ratio.
-Mix the agarose and 2% DMEM either by repeating pipetting or invert the centrifuge tube few times.
+Mix the agarose and 2% DMEM mixture either by repeating pipetting or invert the centrifuge tube few times.

 #.
 Remove existing media from the 6 well plate.

     * Don't use serological pipette for this step, use micropipette.
+    * Use different pipette tips for each well to prevent cross contamination.

 #.
 Wash cells with PBS.
 Dispense 300 uL of PBS into each well from the wall of the wells.
 Tilt the plate side to side and back and forth a few times to properly wash the cells.
 Remove PBS after washing the cells.

     * Use different micropipette tips for each well to prevent cross contamination.

 #.
-Dispense 1.5 mL of agarose overlay into each well.
+Add 1.5 mL of agarose overlay into each well.

     * Serological pipette can be used for this step.
     * Dispense the mixture from the wall of each well.